Mr-Goodday/Snake-in-python/README.md

 ## Installation

 Install required libraries:
 Make sure you have the following Python libraries installed:

   - pygame
   - tkinter

   You can install these libraries using pip by executing the commands below in the terminal:

-    - pip install pygame
+    pip install pygame
-    - pip install tk
+    pip install tk

 Running the code:
 Open a terminal or command prompt.
 Navigate to the directory where the main.py file is located.
 Run the script with the command:

-    - pythonmain.py
+    python main.py

 ## Usage